flowsynx/flowctl/README.md

 If you prefer not to use the install scripts, you can manually download and set up FlowCtl:

 1. Visit the [Releases page](https://github.com/flowsynx/flowctl/releases).
-2. Download the appropriate archive for your OS and architecture (e.g., flowsynx-linux-amd64.tar.gz, flowsynx-windows-amd64.zip, etc.).
+2. Download the appropriate archive for your OS and architecture (e.g., `flowsynx-linux-amd64.tar.gz`, `flowsynx-windows-amd64.zip`, etc.).
 3. Unpack the archive.
 4. Move the flowctl binary to a directory in your PATH:
-	- Linux/macOS: Move to /usr/local/bin
+	- Linux/macOS: Move to `/usr/local/bin`
 	```
 	sudo mv flowctl /usr/local/bin/
 	chmod +x /usr/local/bin/flowctl
 	```
 	- Windows
-		- Create a directory like C:\flowctl
+		- Create a directory like `C:\flowctl`
 		- Move flowctl.exe into it
-		- Add C:\flowctl to the System or User PATH via Environment Variables settings
+		- Add `C:\flowctl` to the System or User PATH via Environment Variables settings

 	- Confirm installation by running:
 	```